 The program starts in January each year.

-Our assessments centres will be completely virtual and managed via video-conferencing tool MS Teams.
-If you are invited to the assessment centre we will send all the information you need via email, with links to the appropriate virtual meetings.
+Our Case study and interview will be completely virtual and managed via video-conferencing tool MS Teams.
+If you are invited to the Case study and interview we will send all the information you need via email, with links to the appropriate virtual meetings.
 You’ll experience both group and 1-1 sessions where you will meet Nestle employees and other candidates.

 For the information session, be sure to come along with any questions you might have, and actively participate in discussions.

 The interview will include a review of your studies and any work experience to date, and some behavioural based questions.

 For the case study you will receive information on the day and be given time to prepare a brief presentation.

 For all sessions, make sure you have a quiet space where you won’t be distracted.

 Case study and interview dates are fixed and unfortunately, cannot be changed.

 We consider this on a case-by-case basis depending on our business needs.